MattKevan/uxlift/_topics/three-uses-for-analytics.md

 ---
 title: Three Uses for Analytics in User-Experience Practice
-intro: In order to make the most of analytics data, UX professionals need to integrate this data where it can add value to qualitative processes instead of distract resources.
+description: In order to make the most of analytics data, UX professionals need to integrate this data where it can add value to qualitative processes instead of distract resources.
 tags:
 - Strategy